 The Recipe: The Corpse Reviver

-Why We Love It: The Corpse Reviver is a classic cocktail, which dates as far back as 1871.
+Why We Love It: The Corpse Reviver is a classic cocktail that dates back to 1871.
 The drink includes dry gin, orange liqueur, Lillet Blanc, lemon juice, an absinthe rinse, and a brandied cherry garnish.
-In this case Ashley Rose Conway, of Sugar & Cloth, delivers the absinthe via atomizer (spray bottle) "to highlight the anise notes."
+In this case, Ashley Rose Conway of Sugar & Cloth delivers the absinthe via atomizer (spray bottle) "to highlight the anise notes," she explains.

-Pro Tip: If you don't have an atomizer, writes Conway, "Rinse the glass with absinthe by adding a small amount to the coupe, swirling, and dumping out before pouring the cocktail."
+If you don't have an atomizer, rinse the glass with absinthe by adding a small amount to the coupe, swirling, and dumping out before pouring the cocktail.

 Poison Apple Cocktail

 The Recipe: Poison Apple Cocktail